spiridonovsv89/php-project/README.md

 [![GitHub Actions](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Factions-badge.atrox.dev%2Fatrox%2Fsync-dotenv%2Fbadge&style=flat-square)](https://actions-badge.atrox.dev/atrox/sync-dotenv/goto)

 # php-project

-Simple PHP application that is deployed in AWS by GitHub actions

-## Purpose
-Organize a pipeline to deliver changes directly to the registry(Docker Hub) with the following deploy changes on the server
+A simple PHP application runs on AWS, uses GitHub Actions to build, make changes directly to the registry (Docker Hub) and deploy to the server automatically

-## Usage
+## Environment Variables
-To test, just add the following secrets to Actions with your own values:
+To run this project, you will need to add the following secrets to GitHub Actions with your own values

-- DOCKERHUB_USERNAME
-- DOCKERHUB_TOKEN
-- AWS_ACCESS_KEY_ID
-- AWS_SECRET_ACCESS_KEY
+`DOCKERHUB_USERNAME`

+`DOCKERHUB_TOKEN`

+`AWS_ACCESS_KEY_ID`

+`AWS_SECRET_ACCESS_KEY`

-## Technologies:
+## 🛠 Tech Stack:

-- AWS (ec2, s3)
-- PHP + MySQL + Apache
-- GitHub Actions
+**AWS**
+as cloud platform

+**Apache+MySQL+PHP**
+as web application stack

+**GitHub Actions** to auto build and deploy

+**Docker**
+- build docker image with dockerfile
+- docker-compose to pull image from registry
-- docker (compose, file, hub)
+- docker hub as registry

+**Terraform:**
+- Create and destroy EC2 instance and auto-assign security group
-- terraform
+- Store terraform state files in S3 bucket
-- bash
+- Bootstrap bash script